-A report shall be taken when any incident in which a child under 18 years of age suffered an unintentional or self-inflicted gunshot wound.
-The Records Division shall notify the California Department of Public Health (CDPH) of the incident as required by CDPH (Penal Code § 23685).
+A report shall be taken when any incident in which a child 18 years or younger suffered an unintentional or self-inflicted gunshot wound.
+The Records Unit shall notify the California Department of Public Health (CDPH) of the incident as required by CDPH (Penal Code § 23685).